tperrier/Android-Video-Player/README.md

 Android-Video-Player
 ====================

-DO NOT add files/folders to this repo OTHER OTHAN:
+DO NOT add files/folders to this repo OTHER THAN:
 --------------------------------------------------------------------------------
 README.md